 When florist Ali’i Chang decided to retire he bought the property that the farm is currently on today with the thought he would have a nice quiet retirement.
-At his retirement party a friend brought him a lavender plant as a house-warming gift.
+At his retirement party, a friend brought him a lavender plant as a housewarming gift.
 Not knowing what else to do with it, he planted it.
 The plant thrived and Ali'i decided to grow more.
 A few years in, Lani came to visit him and the two of them collaborated to build the thriving business that exists today.
 Ali'i passed away in 2011 and his son has been carrying on running the farm.

 Dustin picked various varieties for us to feel and smell.
 Four of them ended up as a mini-bouquet hanging on the edge of my ONA Bag.
 I brought them back to my hotel room to enjoy the rest of my stay.

 It's fun for kids too, the farm has a treasure/scavenger hunt for them to do and when they collect all the spots on the map they get a prize at the shop.
 I saw several kids doing this and witnessed the biggest smiles on their face when they turned in their maps.
-There are chameleon all over the property so that is a fun “can you spot them” game…even for adults!
+There are chameleons all over the property so that is a fun “can you spot them” game…even for adults!

-The farm has hundreds of lavender based products and I bought a few for gifts as well as treats for myself.
-For the past several years I have slept with a lavender scented mask and love the relaxing scent.
+The farm has hundreds of lavender-based products and I bought a few for gifts as well as treats for myself.
+For the past several years I have slept with a lavender-scented mask and love the relaxing scent.
 All that walking around made me thirsty and I bought one of their refreshing lavender lemonade for the road.
 I normally don't like lavender in my food or drinks, but this was seriously awesome.
-They have an iced tea too, but I was already on the road to my next stop when I was drinking the lemonade so I didn't have time to turnaround to try it (although I definitely contemplated it for a moment!).
+They have an iced tea too, but I was already on the road to my next stop when I was drinking the lemonade so I didn't have time to turn around to try it (although I definitely contemplated it for a moment!).

-I really enjoyed myself, the Kula area is absolutely gorgeous and the people at Ali'i Kula Lavender farm, like everyone else I met were super friendly.
+I really enjoyed myself, the Kula area is absolutely gorgeous and the people at Ali'i Kula Lavender Farm, like everyone else I met were super friendly.

 How about you?
 Have you been to a lavender farm before?
 Did you know that Maui had such wonderful farms?
 Would you consider visiting?